 Although youth widely use the Internet and social media in OPT, their digital rights and spaces are jeopardized and are becoming less inclusive and safe.
 This is manifested in the increase of cybercrime rates evidenced in a study published in 2018 which reported that one out of every three Palestinian women were subjected to violence on social media.
 The lack of awareness and capacity of youth on safe access and use of the Internet coupled with the legal environment that violates their digital rights and their right to freedom of expression necessitates immediate action to ensure inclusive digital spaces for young Palestinian men and women.

-The project aims to mobilise safe, accessible and inclusive digital rights and space in Palestine, by promoting (i) Women’s political participation and leadership, (ii) Women’s Rights, and (iii) by preventing Gender-based violence.
+The project aimed to mobilise safe, accessible and inclusive digital rights and space in Palestine, by promoting (i) Women’s political participation and leadership, (ii) Women’s Rights, and (iii) by preventing Gender-based violence.

-The project will strengthen the capacities, knowledge and awareness of targeted young women and men cyber-activists on the use of ICT, digital security, cyber-gender-based violence and mitigation strategies.
+The project has strengthened the capacities, knowledge and awareness of targeted young women and men cyber-activists on the use of ICT, digital security, cyber-gender-based violence and mitigation strategies.

-It will also empower targeted groups to exert influence on duty bearers and community leaders through communication campaigns and media.
+It had also empowered targeted groups to exert influence on duty bearers and community leaders through communication campaigns and media.

-Under this project, support, counselling and referral services will be made accessible and available to victims of cyber-violence.
+Under this project, support, counselling and referral services have been made accessible and available to victims of cyber-violence.

 - Strengthen the capacities on the knowledge and awareness of 110 youth on ICT, digital security and prevention of online GBV;